 - Place all the ingredients for the pistachio butter in a high speed blender or food processor and blitz for 5-10 minutes until smooth.
 Scrape down the sides of the jug every minute or so in between blends.
 Set aside while you make the crust.

-- Line the base of the tart tin with parchment paper.
+- Line the base of a 9" tart tin with parchment paper.

 - Press the dough mixture into the bottom of the cake tin, using a spatula to pack it down and smooth out the top.

 - Add an even layer of the pistachio butter on top of the tart base and place the tart back in the fridge while you prepare the chocolate ganache.